The Attitude of Zazen

 When you sit zazen, you attain the way without thinking at all about attaining the way.

 In the world you’ll find all kinds of rewards.
-But is their any reward that could make you happier than settling your ass onto your sitting cushion and having the privilege to practice zazen?
+But is there any reward that could make you happier than settling your ass onto your sitting cushion and having the privilege to practice zazen?

 When you practice zazen, completely renew yourself.
 It has to be here and now, it has to be about yourself.
 Don’t let Zen become a rumor that has nothing to do with you.